NinerXrayBravoTwoTwo/Keto_Cta/README.md

 ## License

-This project is licensed under the AGPL 3.0 License.
+This project is licensed under the Affero General Public License (AGPL-3.0.
 See the `LICENSE` file for details.

 ## Contact